Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

 1. Install Visual Studio 2012
 	- Uncheck all optional components in the installer **except "Microsoft Foundation Classes for C++"** to save space, none of them are needed for the build.
 2. Install Update 4 for Visual Studio 2012
-3. Install Incredibuild 4.0 (Only needed for compiling shaders)
+3. Install Incredibuild 4.0 (Only needed for compiling shaders and scripts)
 	- If you encounter the error that the installer is "Blocked by your administrator", follow these steps:
 		1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
 		2. Open Command Prompt as Administrator